albar965/littlenavmap-manual/src/en/AIRCRAFTPERFCOLL.rst

 intermediate results at any time into your currently loaded performance profile.

-*Little Navmap* will show 3 nautical miles per 1000 feet climb and descent slopes when collecting data based on an default or new elevation profile.
+*Little Navmap* will show 3 NM per 1,000 ft climb and descent slopes when collecting data based on an default or new elevation profile.
 You have to estimate the needed top of descent yourself.